 I’m intrigued by Mark’s use of the word driven (ekballō) to describe the manner in which the Spirit imparts motion to Christ.
 Whereas Matthew and Luke use the gentler led (anagō), Mark implies something more forceful: ejected, cast forth, hurled.
 In his idiomatic translation of the Bible, The Message, Eugene H. Peterson uses push: “At once, this same Spirit pushed Jesus out into the wild” (emphasis mine).

 So the same Spirit who had just alighted on Jesus in the waters of the Jordan, presiding over God’s pronouncement that “You are my beloved Son; with you I am well pleased” (Mark 1:11), now pushes Jesus into the Judean desert, away from civilization.
 Why?
-So that in the quiet, he could get to better know himself and God, to better discern the task to which he had been called.
+So that in the quiet, he could get to better know himself and the Father, to better discern the task to which he had been called.
 This process necessarily involved doing battle with the prospects of other paths, other identities.

 “Turn these stones into bread.”
 “Jump; let’s see if God saves you.”
 “Worship me; I’ll give you the kingdom of earth.”

 Satan tries to draw Jesus from a messiahship of self-sacrifice to a messiahship of power.
-Performing miracles for his own self-benefit, to avoid any discomfort or pain in life; performing miracles for show, like a magician, to impress the masses; becoming an earthly king, with political control and dominion—these are all temptations Jesus would face again.
+Performing miracles for his own benefit, to avoid any discomfort or pain in life; performing miracles for show, like a magician, to impress the masses; becoming an earthly king, with political control and dominion—these are all temptations Jesus would face again.
 Here he has the opportunity to confront them head-on in preparation for his imminent ministry to the Israelites.
 Over this period of forty days, Jesus solidifies his mission, rejecting the vision of himself and his life that Satan lays out for him.
 Instead of gratification, pride, and riches, Jesus chooses purity, humility, and poverty.
 Continue reading “Voices in the desert—whose blessing will we heed?”→

 As you may have noticed, I’ve had to ease up lately on my self-imposed one-post-a-week rule to accommodate other projects.
 For February and March, I’ve been teaching an adult Sunday school course at my church called “Art and the Church: Seeing the Sacred in Global Christian Art”; I have a really great group of people exploring the topic with me, and I’ve enjoyed seeing which images they respond to most.
 I’ve also been invited by three separate entities to produce content on their platforms this spring: by a missions organization, to curate an online gallery of Passion art; by a divinity school, to write a post for its blog; and by a Christian ministry at Brown University, to deliver a talk to undergraduates.
 Moreover, I just returned from a trip to California, where I attended a Biola University–sponsored art symposium called “Art in a Postsecular Age”; I got to meet Matthew Milliner and Jonathan Anderson and hear from a panel of other distinguished speakers.